 Where does this leave us?

 All this places us in a strange and uncertain position from a constitutional point of view.
-Neuberger has been a human rights sceptic, in the sense of rejecting the notion that the Human Rights Act allowed the ECHR to trump Parliament.
+Neuberger has been a human rights sceptic, in the sense of rejecting the notion that the Human Rights Act should allow the ECHR to trump Parliament.
 So in 2011 he said:

 “ultimately, the implementation of a Strasbourg [ECHR], or indeed a domestic court judgment is a matter for Parliament.
 If it chose not to implement a Strasbourg judgment, it might place the United Kingdom in breach of its treaty obligations, but as a matter of domestic law there would be nothing objectionable in such a course.
 It would be a political decision, with which the courts could not interfere.”

 To that extent he can be seen as a friend of the Conservatives who loathe the ECHR and trumpet parliamentary supremacy and the right to pursue a distinctly British form of human rights.
-Yet here he is nevertheless apparently defying Parliament, not even via the ECHR, by finding a provision in a piece of primary legislation ambiguous and rendering it inoperable.
+Yet here, in the “black spider memos” case, he is nevertheless apparently defying Parliament, not even via the ECHR, by finding a provision in a piece of primary legislation ambiguous and rendering it inoperable.